mallelaindira/Boston-Housing/README.md

 Evaluation of the linear regression model is essential to understand its performance and adequacy.
 The R code provided calculates three main evaluation metrics and generates four diagnostic plots to assess the model.
 Here's a detailed description of the evaluation:

 **Evaluation Metrics:**
 - **Mean Squared Error (MSE):** MSE measures the average squared difference between the actual and predicted values.
 A smaller MSE value indicates better model performance.
+In this model it is calculated at 23.07
 - **Root Mean Squared Error (RMSE):** RMSE is the square root of MSE, making it on the same scale as the target variable.
 Similar to MSE, a smaller RMSE indicates better model performance.
+In this model it is calculated at 4.80
 - **R-squared:** R-squared measures the proportion of the variance in the target variable that the model explains.
 An R-squared value closer to 1 indicates better model performance, meaning the model explains a large portion of the variance in the target variable.
+In this model it is calculated as 73.23

 **Diagnostic Plots:**
 - **Actual vs Predicted Plot:** This scatterplot shows the actual values against the predicted values.
 Ideally, the points should lie close to the 45-degree reference line, indicating good model performance.